keras-team/keras-io/guides/md/serialization_and_saving.md

 A Keras model consists of multiple components:

-- An architecture, or configuration, which specifyies what layers the model contain, and how they're connected.
+- An architecture, or configuration, which specifies what layers the model contain, and how they're connected.
 - A set of weights values (the "state of the model").
 - An optimizer (defined by compiling the model).
 - A set of losses and metrics (defined by compiling the model or calling `add_loss()` or `add_metric()`).

-The Keras API makes it possible to save of these pieces to disk at once, or to only selectively save some of them:
+The Keras API makes it possible to save all of these pieces to disk at once, or to only selectively save some of them:

 - Saving everything into a single archive in the TensorFlow SavedModel format